 PATHways currently provides services to about 50 women and more than 395 women have completed the program.
 Each week, approximately four new women begin treatment in the program which provides guidance and support to women in early recovery throughout pregnancy but also after delivery to help ensure a healthy lifestyle.
 After delivery, patients have the opportunity to go onto the next step of the program, the Beyond Birth Comprehensive Recovery Center which helps participants maintain the stability they achieved while in PATHways.

 A new component of the program being funded in part by the $20,000 grant is the opportunity to participate in more individual sessions of Jin Shin Jyutsu.
 The proven techniques of Jin Shin Jyutsu can potentially reduce anxiety and aid in the efforts to decrease or stop smoking.
-UK HealthCare’s Jin Shin Jyutsu practitioner, Jennifer Bradley, demonstrates a holistic and partnered approach to care for this special population of women.
-Bradley is able to work with women in PATHways, providing them instruction on the use of this therapeutic technique with their newborns.
 The grant funds are also being used to provide training for social workers and nurses, to help practitioners working with women to develop stronger bonds with their infants.
 Sharon Hesseltine, president of Intentional Beginnings, will provide this training in May.

 “We are very fortunate to have received this March of Dimes grant to help us expand these services,” said Diana Frankenburger, prenatal education coordinator for UK HealthCare.
 “We have always known women benefited from our groups but we began to realize that many women were missing crucial pieces.
 This grant will help us track participant completion and provides an incentive for women to do so.
 We hope to show further improved outcomes in the future.”